phord/Jarvis/README.md

 ## Board configuration (REQUIRED)

-You will need to edit the pin definitions in `JarvisDesk.cpp` to match the GPIOs you used on your board.
+You will need to edit the pin definitions in `jarvis_pinouts.h` to match the GPIOs you used on your board.
 You will need 6 pins defined.
+You can use one of the existing layouts defined there by uncommenting the correct #define directive, or you may choose your own pin layout by adding your own customized version with the `DEFINE_PINS` macro.

 ## Building the code